boschrexroth/ctrlx-automation-sdk/doc/persist-device-settings.md

       example: value = -4.5
     severity:
       type: string
-      description: '
-        Severity of a problem as defined RFC5424 of the Syslog standard, see https://tools.ietf.org/html/rfc5424'
+      description: 'Severity of a problem as defined RFC5424 of the Syslog standard, see https://tools.ietf.org/html/rfc5424'
       example: Error
       enum:
         - Emergency